lamlion/odoo-terraform-aws/README.md

 Odoo10-Terraform-AWS

-Automate Odoo 10 deployment on AWS with Terraform
+Automate Odoo 10 deployment on AWS with Terraform in Multi AZ setup

 Building blocks used: